 He underwent arthroscopic surgery on the elbow of his right throwing arm in 2019.
 It was a surgery that could have affected his confidence.
 Because of this surgery, he was away from all forms of competition for nearly eight months.
 When asked how he managed to boost his confidence level again and grabbed a gold medal in Tokyo 2020 Olympics despite being away from sports, Neeraj states that, after surgery, he immediately started cycling because he could not move his hand.

 After some time, he started strengthening and doing hand exercises.
 After doing this for a few weeks, he slowly started gaining strength.
-To keep him motivated, he set the target for himself to do better than the previous day.
-Due to injury, he could not participate in any tournaments but to keep his morale up, and he focused his mind on training.
+To keep him motivated, he set a target for himself to do better than the previous day.
+Due to injury, he could not participate in any tournaments but to keep his morale up, he keep focused on training.

 2020 Tokyo Olympics

 On August 4, 2021, Neeraj Chopra represented India while making his Olympics debut in the Japan National Stadium.
 Neeraj topped his qualifying group with a throw of 86.65 meters and qualified for the final.
 On August 7, 2021, Neeraj Chopra created history with a throw of 87.58 meters on his second attempt and won the Olympics Gold Medal in the Javelin throw event.
 After his historical performance in Tokyo Olympics, Neeraj Chopra becomes the second-ranked athlete internationally in the men’s javelin throw.

 On June 14, 2022, Neeraj Chopra marked his return with a new national record of 89.30 meters at the Paavo Nurmi Games in Turku, Finland.
 Just after 15 days on 30th June 2022, Neeraj broke his national record when he accomplished 89.94 meters at Stockholm Diamond League 2022 in Sweden.